 Centrifugal Pumps Overview

 Centrifugal Pumps are the most popular and commonly used type of pump for the transfer of fluids.
 In simple words, it is a pump that uses a rotating impeller to move water or other fluids by using centrifugal force.
-These are the undisputed pump choice especially for delivering liquid from one location to another in numerous industries including agriculture, municipal (water and wastewater plants), industrial, power generation plants, petroleum, mining, chemical, pharmaceutical and many others.
+These are the undisputed pump choice especially for delivering liquid from one location to another in numerous industries including agriculture, municipal (water and wastewater plants), industrial, power generation plants, petroleum, mining, chemical, pharmaceutical, and many others.

-Centrifugal Pumps are useful since they can generally handle large quantity of fluids, provide very high flow rates (which may vary with the changes in the Total Dynamic Head (TDH) of the particular piping system) and have the ability to adjust their flow rates over a wide range.
+Centrifugal Pumps are useful since they can generally handle large quantities of fluids, provide very high flow rates (which may vary with the changes in the Total Dynamic Head (TDH) of the particular piping system) and have the ability to adjust their flow rates over a wide range.

 The following information shall help you to understand more about these pumps and enable you to select the best kind of pump for your operations.

 Working of a Centrifugal Pump

 Let us understand in detail, how a Centrifugal pump works.
 Centrifugal pumps are used to induce flow or raise a liquid from a low level to a high level.
 These pumps work on a very simple mechanism.
 A centrifugal pump converts rotational energy, often from a motor, to energy in a moving fluid.

 The two main parts that are responsible for the conversion of energy are the impeller and the casing.
 The impeller is the rotating part of the pump and the casing is the airtight passage which surrounds the impeller.
 In a centrifugal pump, fluid enters into the casing, falls on the impeller blades at the eye of the impeller, and is whirled tangentially and radially outward until it leaves the impeller into the diffuser part of the casing.
 While passing through the impeller, the fluid is gaining both velocity and pressure.